jreybert/vimagit/README.md

 Default value is 1.
 > let g:magit_default_fold_level=[012]

+#### g:magit_warning_max_lines

+This variable is the maximum number of diff lines that vimagit will display without warning the user.
+If the number of diff lines to display is greater than this variable, vimagit will ask a confirmation to the user before refreshing the buffer.
+If user answer is 'yes', vimagit will display diff lines as expected.
+If user answer is 'no', vimagit will close all file diffs before refreshing.
+Default value is 10000.
+> let g:magit_warning_max_lines=val

 ## Installation

 The plugin hierarchy tree respects the vim plugin standard.
 It is compatible